-Eligible students must have the approval of their academic advisor to take a Weekend Intensive Course.
+Eligible students must have the approval of their academic advisor to take an Intensive Course.
 Please review the student eligibility requirements.
-Students must register and order books for Weekend Intensive Courses at least one week in advance of the session start date.
-For exact start dates, please refer to the schedule for Weekend Intensive Courses which can be found on the student portal at https://my.peirce.edu.
+Students must register and order books for Intensive Courses at least one week in advance of the session start date.
+For exact start dates, please refer to the schedule for Intensive Courses which can be found on the student portal at https://my.peirce.edu.